MarieBichette/XVOF/README.md

 To launch a test case :
 - Create a data set "XDATA.json" and a meshfile "mesh.txt"
 - Type : ***OMP_NUM_THREADS=2 python3.7 XtendedFiniteVolume <case-repository>***
+By default, the external lib C is used if it has been previously installed.

+To enforce the internal computation of the equation of state (with python module), type
+***python3.7 XtendedFiniteVolume <case-repository> --use-internal-solver***